Timadurah/Timadurah.github.io/README.md

-Sure, here's a sample GitHub profile README for a Java developer:

----

 # Hello, I'm [Ademola Aduragbemi] 👋

 I'm a passionate Java developer with a keen interest in building robust and scalable software solutions.
 With [X] years of experience in software development, I have worked on various projects ranging from enterprise applications to web services and APIs.